rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

   ```
 4. Notice the last logging statement about `republishToDlq`.
 This is just a warning that we do not have an
 alternate route -a.k.a dlq- for our rejected message.
+We are addressing this issue in the happy scenario below.

-#### :white_check_mark: Reliable consumer does not lose the message but it moves it to a DLQ
+#### :white_check_mark: Consumers with queues configured with DLQ do not lose the message

-:information_source: We are going to fix the delivery guarantee issue in another consumer project called
+In order to demonstrate *dead-letter-queues* we are going to use the [reliable-consumer](reliable-consumer) project.

+**Required configuration changes**

-`reliable-producer`.
-We are going to configure our consumer channel with a dead-letter-queue in the `application-dlq.yaml`[reliable-consumer/src/main/resources/application-dlq.yaml].
+ We are going to configure our consumer channel with a *dead-letter-queue* in the [application-dlq.yaml](reliable-consumer/src/main/resources/application-dlq.yaml).
   ```yaml
   spring:
     cloud: